psandeep28/psandeep28/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on CNN ASL Translator, the ins and outs of Product Operations and Data Analytics at Teradata
+- 🔭 I’m currently working on D3 Visuals, soon to be @ AT&T
 - 🌱 I’m currently learning how to create new metrics to measure brain-network similarity
 - 👯 I’m looking to collaborate on ways to grow as a data/business analyst
 - 📫 How to reach me: Email - psandeep@ucsd.edu or Phone - 4692868737